wilas/vbkick/docs/NOTES.md

 General TODO
  - creates curl installer: curl -ks "url" | sudo bash #(http://calibre-ebook.com/download_linux)
+ - refactoring (Naming consistence): _local; __func_local, global_variable (e.g from def.)
+ - describe options in definition.cfg (possibility and consequences)(OS influence)(what each option mean, what I can do, what format is accepted, special variables - %HOME%, %PWD%, etc.)
  - contribute
     - to_do priority:
         - LOW - (cosmetic problem, nothing important but nice to have) [COULD, WOULD]